John Cairncross: Childhood and education

+Early professional career and recruitment as a spy

-After graduating, Cairncross took the British Civil Service exam and won first place.
-An article in the Glasgow Herald on 29 September 1936 noted that Cairncross had scored an "outstanding double success of being placed 1st in the Home List and 1st in the competition for the Foreign Office and the Diplomatic Service," and that he had been placed fifth in the University of Glasgow bursary competition of 1930, and was also a Scholar and Bell Exhibitioner at Trinity College, Cambridge.
+After graduating, Cairncross took the British Civil Service exam and won first place in both the "home civil service" and the "foreign office and diplomatic service" competitions.
+An article in the Glasgow Herald on 29 September 1936 noted that Cairncross had scored an "outstanding double success of being placed 1st in the Home List and 1st in the competition for the Foreign Office and the Diplomatic Service" and that he had been placed fifth in the University of Glasgow bursary competition of 1930 and was also a Scholar and Bell Exhibitioner at Trinity College, Cambridge.
+Andrew and Gordievsky later revealed that in the Foreign Office entrance exam Cairncross was one hundred marks ahead of the next candidate, who was a fellow of All Souls.

 Cairncross worked initially in the Foreign Office before transferring to the Treasury and then the Cabinet Office, where he worked as a private secretary to Lord Hankey, the Chancellor of the Duchy of Lancaster.
-It has been suggested that in 1936 whilst at Cambridge, Cairncross joined the Communist Party of Great Britain, but he was not noted whilst at university for any political activity by his brother Alec, who was also at Cambridge until 1935.
-Sir Alec also recalled that John "was a prickly young man, who was difficult to argue with and resented things rather easily".

-It was while he was working with the Foreign Service (circa 1936) that he was recruited as a spy for the Soviets by James Klugmann of the Communist Party of Great Britain.
+In 1937, while working at the Foreign Office, he was recruited as a spy for the Soviets.
+Initial attempts to bring him on side were made by Burgess and Blunt on the orders of Arnold Deutsch, the Soviet Union's leading spymaster in Britain, but without success.
+Deutsch then turned to James Klugmann of the Communist Party of Great Britain, an acquaintance of Cairncross at Cambridge and a fellow graduate in modern languages, who managed to 'bounce' Cairncross into becoming a spy by arranging to meet him in Regent's Park and then slipping away once Deutsch appeared from behind a tree.
+According to Richard Davenport-Hines, Cairncross was "largely inactive" as a Soviet agent until after the collapse of the Molotov-Ribbentrop Pact in 1941.

 Second World War

-In 1942 and 1943 Cairncross worked at GC&CS, Bletchley Park in Hut 3, on ULTRA ciphers.
+In 1942 and 1943 Cairncross worked at the Government Code and Cypher School signals intelligence agency, abbreviated GC&CS, at Bletchley Park in Hut 3, on Ultra ciphers.
 He had access to communications of the German military and intelligence services.
 In June 1943, he left Bletchley Park for a job in MI6.